-With many churches suddenly experimenting with live streaming worship services, tech crews are discovering that microphones in the sanctuary usually don’t provide the desired organ sound for the video being streamed.
+With many churches now live streaming or video recording worship services, tech crews are discovering that microphones in the sanctuary usually don’t provide the desired organ sound for the video being streamed or recorded.

-We’ve been getting calls this week asking if there is a way to get a “line out” audio feed directly from the organ console.
+We’ve been getting calls asking if there is a way to get a “line out” audio feed directly from the organ console.
 The answer is: YES.

 - Rodgers: look for the small panel with a number of connections either on the left or right side under the keyboards.
 There are two 1/4″ mono phone plug outputs for Line Out Left & Right (stereo).
 (Note: a few Rodgers models do not have a line out–see footnote below).